Question: I have missed exams, and/or labs, and/or not completed

 Question: When/where are you going to post the scores for

-possible---calling, e-mailing, or knocking on my door before this just delays the
+been graded---calling, e-mailing, or knocking on my door while I am in the

 Question: Do you curve?